Tobias Capwell: Biography

-Capwell's interest in chivalric combat was aroused when he visited the Metropolitan Museum of Art in New York at the age of four or five, and was so impressed by an exhibit of a man in full plate armour on horseback that he knew that that was what he wanted to be when he grew up.
+Capwell's interest in chivalric combat was aroused when he visited the Metropolitan Museum of Art in New York at the age of four or five, and was so impressed by an exhibit of a man in plate armour on horseback that he knew that that was what he wanted to be when he grew up.
 He began to learn to ride at the age of eleven.
-Eight years later, he took on his first opponent, in front of three thousand people.
-He has since jousted many times in Europe and America, helping to revive jousting as a competitive sport and not just a reenactment spectacle.
+Eight years later, he faced his first opponent in front of three thousand people.
+He has since jousted many times in Europe and America, helping to revive jousting as a competitive sport and not just as a reenactment spectacle.
 In 1996, he moved to England as a founding member of the Royal Armouries jousting team.
 In 2002, that team won the Sword of Honour at a competition organised by the Royal Armouries.
 In 2005, he was a founding member of the Order of the Crescent, another jousting team.
 That year, he won the 'Scottish Sword of Chivalry' in a three-week tournament held by the National Trust for Scotland and the Royal Armouries.
 In 2006, he became 'Queen's Champion' by winning the Royal Armouries' Queen's Golden Jubilee joust.
 In 2008, he won a competition held at the Bern Historical Museum in Switzerland designed to reproduce a 15th-century pas d'armes; during which, over eleven days, he defended the field against three opponents; running 132 joust passes ('courses') on horseback and fighting 22 longsword combats on foot.

 At the same time, he was pursuing an academic career.
 In 2004, Leeds University awarded him a PhD for a thesis on early English armour.
 Few individual pieces, let alone full suits, of such armour, either for warfare or for sport (tournaments), have survived.
 He therefore based his researches not only on those, but also on Continental armour of the time, documentary sources, illustrations, artworks, and especially English monumental brasses and funerary sculptures, the last of which often have highly accurate detail.

 In 2012, archaeologists discovered the burial place of King Richard III of England (1452–1485), who had been killed at the Battle of Bosworth Field.
 Capwell was a member of the multidisciplinary academic team which studied the remains.
-In 2015, he was one of the two mounted men in full armour who escorted the king's coffin to his reburial in Leicester Cathedral.
+In 2015, he was one of the two mounted men in full armour who escorted the king's coffin to his reburial site in Leicester Cathedral.

-He is Curator of Arms and Armour at the Wallace Collection, London, and on 2 June 2011 was elected a Fellow of the Society of Antiquaries.
+He was the Curator of Arms and Armour at the Wallace Collection, London, from 2006 to 2022.
+He was elected a Fellow of the Society of Antiquaries in 2011.